HVAC Training

 There are 20 more study modules, with probably about 60 more lessons (so far it averages 3 lessons per module); and I believe there's also work to be done in the textbook, and a number of field type problems to solve.

-From what I've seen so far, if you're looking for some excellent HVAC training and simply can't attend a trade school or participate in an apprenticeship program, this correspondence course is a great way to go.
+From what I saw, if you're looking for some excellent HVAC training and simply can't attend a trade school or participate in an apprenticeship program, this correspondence course is a great way to go.

 There are a lot of HVAC textbooks out there, and on the site's HVAC Book page I discuss some books that I'm familiar with.